 - Scholar and writer focusing on issues of immigration, race and ethnicity, and gender and sexuality

-- Author of The Latinos of Asia: How Filipino Americans Break the Rules of Race and the forthcoming book, To Be Brown and Gay in L.A.
+- Author of The Latinos of Asia: How Filipino Americans Break the Rules of Race and his latest book, To Be Brown and Gay in L.A.

 Founder and Director of the Jim Crow Museum